Ashjha75/javaDEV/Spring/SomeBasics.md

 Example::
-Now let's say we have a same example of `Vehicle` interface and `Car` and `Bike` classes and  now a new type of engine came into the market called `ElectricEngine` and we want to implement this engine in our code then we can easily do that by implementing the `ElectricEngine` class and we can use the `ElectricEngine` class in our code without changing the code of `Vehicle` interface and `Car` and `Bike` classes.
+Now let's say we have a same example of `Vehicle` interface and `Car` and `Bike` classes and  now a new type of engine came into the market called `ElectricEngine` and we want to implement this engine in our code then we can easily do that by implementing the `ElectricEngine` class, and we can use the `ElectricEngine` class in our code without changing the code of `Vehicle` interface and `Car` and `Bike` classes.

 # Spring Inversion of Control (IoC):